ethanmoffat/EndlessClient/README.md

 There is a HUGE list of things left to do.
 The client is in its infant stages and is a constantly evolving work in progress.
 What this means is that as features are implemented, I make an attempt to implement them as completely and accurately as possible before moving on to the next thing.
 The pre-game menus and UI are completely finished, besides a few small bugs that I'm sure to find.
 The framework for adding new components is there as well.

-Here's a working but incomplete list of things I want to get to in this client (strikethrough means completed):
+Here's a working but incomplete list of things I want to get to (strikethrough means completed):
  - Finish attacking - requires ~~damage counter~~, ~~health bars~~, and fixing animations to show up properly
  - Map signs
  - Map boards